H4m5t3r/Keskustelufoorumi/README.md

 * I will add the option to edit categories.
 * Currently answers remain in the database when a post is deleted.
 I will also change this during the coming weeks.
 * I will have to add an order_by condition in the program so it does not change the order of the messages when someone puts a like on them.
+* I'm going to check if I can edit how the creation date and time is displayed.